bcmichael/RNMR-Docs/docs/command/full_command.md

 Description:
 `TSET` sets the target temperature for the heater.
 If no temperature is specified RNMR will prompt for it with the current target temperature as a default.
+The temperature must be between -200 and 125.
 ## TST
 Conditionally execute a block of commands based on a test